Business Conditions

 Allows the current business condition to reference other business conditions.

-For more information, refer to Business Condition: Reference other Business Condition here.
+For more information, refer to Business Condition: Reference Other Business Condition.

 Valid Hierarchies